Stakeholder Engagement & Public Policy

 McDonald's sign on the front of a building

-Our business environment and markets are constantly evolving, influenced by global trends and challenges that affect us all.
-With this in mind, we draw on the insights and expertise of key stakeholders regarding the areas where we believe we can have the biggest impact.
-The lasting relationships we’ve developed with experts from academia, nongovernmental organizations (NGOs), the investment community and others help us better understand and advance progress on a range of impact aspects.
+Our business environment is constantly evolving, influenced by global trends and challenges that can affect the Company.
+With this in mind, we draw on the insights and expertise of key stakeholders regarding the areas that are important to them, and where we believe we can have the biggest impact and help drive industrywide change.

 Investors

-Crew & Corporate Staff
+Crew and Corporate Staff

 Whether in restaurants or office buildings, Company and Franchisee employees are the face of our brand and critical to our success.
-We offer several channels through which Corporate Staff and crew members in McDonald’s restaurants can communicate their thoughts, concerns and ideas for improvements.
+We offer various channels through which Corporate Staff and crew members in McDonald’s restaurants can communicate their thoughts, concerns and ideas for improvements.
 Listening to these allows us to stay responsive and supportive, empowering people to do their jobs better and rewarding jobs well done.
-We also host town hall meetings and offer face-to-face meetings to keep everyone up to date with the latest Company developments.
-Read more about how we listen to our people regarding jobs, inclusion and empowerment.

-Customers & Communities
+Customers and Communities

 We value the opinions of our global customers and communities and understand their desire to support companies that share their views on responsible business.
 Customers can get in touch to share their thoughts through our social media platforms and communication portals.

-Nongovernmental Organizations & Academia
+Nongovernmental Organizations and Academia

-Key NGO Engagement in 2022–2023
+Key NGO Engagement in 2023

 • McDonald’s continues to be part of the Taskforce on Nature-related Financial Disclosures (TNFD) Forum, collaborating with others in the industry on the frameworks, metrics and tools that will be used to address nature-related risks and opportunities.

-• We continued the five-year $100 million commitment to Ronald McDonald House Charities® (RMHC®) that we set in 2020 to help RMHC continue increasing access to medical care for children around the world.
+• We continued the five-year, $100 million commitment to Ronald McDonald House Charities® (RMHC®) that we set in 2020 to help RMHC continue increasing access to medical care for children around the world.

 Public Policy Leaders